Tips to Combat Loneliness When Working Remotely

 We love to take the opportunity to pop out to lunch together at our favourite local café, order in a takeaway and have a team lunch in the office or grab a drink in the sunshine after an early Friday finish!
 Plans like this bring the feeling of community and force us to take a break or stop working at the end of the working day – which also means we won’t become overworked and burnt out!

 Working towards a common goal not only has the benefits of sharing skills and creativity, but it’s also a great opportunity to build strong connections, improve relationships with colleagues, and appreciate the work of others.

 At times, when workload increases or deadlines are looming, collaborating with colleagues can also help to take some pressure off and keep stress manageable – having access to someone else’s skills, shared responsibility, someone to learn from, other ideas or an alternative point of view can be invaluable.

 We encourage a collaborative culture within our team and ensure that everyone is rewarded accordingly with team goals and incentives.
 Having the team working towards shared goals not only helps to keep everyone motivated but it’s also a fantastic way for our employees to progress – the junior members of the team work closely with those more experienced to grow their skills and the more experienced members of the team get the opportunity to build their mentoring and leadership skills.

-As well our own team having flexibility to work remotely, if they choose, we also work with a number of businesses who offer flexible and remote working – check out the roles available on our website or get in touch if you’re considering a new opportunity that gives you the flexibility you desire.
+As well as our own team having the flexibility to work remotely if they choose, we also work with a number of businesses who offer flexible and remote working – check out the roles available on our website or get in touch if you’re considering a new opportunity that gives you the flexibility you desire.